WE ARE HOPING FOR AND ANTICIPATING PUPPIES IN MARCH 2019.

 THIS LITTER WILL BE OUT OF MY TBC TERRA AND SPIRIT WIND TARQUINN.

 See their pages for health clearances and accomplishments.

 Hello and welcome to my versatile Border Collie site.
-We live in the northern Poconos of Pike County Pennsylvania with our Border Collies, Indian Runner Ducks and goats.
-Holding down a full time job and caring for our animals prevents us from competing on a regular basis, so we are proud of the titles our dogs earn from the few trials they enter.
-However you can see from my dogs' titles, they have very versatile work ethics.
+We live in the northern Poconos of Pike County Pennsylvania with our Border Collies and Call Ducks.
+We are proud of the titles our dogs earn from the few trials we enter but as you can see from their titles, they have very versatile work ethics.
 I started "in dogs" over 40 years ago with my rough Collie, entering our first obedience trial in 1969.
 We have since competed in obedience, agility, tracking, herding, sled-dog races and conformation.

 To name a few accomplishments, in 1990 my Australian Shepherd, Tucker, "Legacy's Grey Ghost Prodigy", won High in Trial at the Maritime Spectacular Obedience Invitational in Nova Scotia.

 "Sheepy Hollows Appalacian Dream", Jake, earned all these titles: Utility obedience title, Excellent agility title, Tracking title, Advanced Rally title and PT herding title.
 What a wonderful journey he took me on.